87thstdev/pgvctrl/readme.rst

    -  All of the sql files with [number].[change name].sql were ran against your database.
-   -  If you have “autoSnapshots” set to true, a snapshot was created in the \_snapshots/[repository] directory
    -  The repository_version table was update with the new version hash.

 SQL Error handling